 Hikers tip: Whichever hike you choose to do in the Carpathians, try to stick around for sunset when the mountains become a palette for the changing light, wiped and recolored a hundred splendid times before darkness finally settles.

 The hike to Remete Cave in Budapest begins with a one-hour train ride to the small town of Zebegeny.
 From here, the hike is relatively well marked with signs, and we only had to backtrack once due to a missed turn.
 The trek is also almost continuously uphill, earning it a difficulty rating of moderate.

-Despite its name, the highlight of the Remete Cave hike is actually the expansive views of the Danube bend and rolling hills of the Hungarian countryside (although, the cave makes for a few unique photos as well).
+Despite its name, the Remete Cave hike’s highlight is actually the expansive views of the Danube bend and rolling hills of the Hungarian countryside (although the cave makes for a few unique photos as well).